Bolzano-Weierstrass-plan/.github/profile/README.md

 ***Penalities***<br>
 - `Deepak` `Soobin`: For each violation of the rules, walk around the entire Augie campus by the day after the violation.
 - `tlu22`: For each violation of the rules, run around the entire Augie campus by the day after the violation.
-- `Deepak` `Soobin`: For each violation of the rules, reserve $10 to take tlu22 out for fun time (food, etc).
-In return, tlu22 must give a referral to Deepak and Soobin, if tlu22 becomes a top executive in a company, and if Deepak and Soobin are in the need of a company referral.
 - `Julian`: Failure to comply with the one hour rule results with punisment of completing one canvas assignment, if no assignment available 10 minute reading is required.

 <br>